Josh Taylor (actor): Career

 In 1987, behind-the-scenes events on Valerie would cause Taylor to leave Days of our Lives.
 Valerie Harper was fired by Lorimar-Telepictures, the series' parent studio, during that year's filming hiatus (between seasons two and three) following a contract dispute.
 Both her dismissal and her character's being written off as having died were controversial at the time, since the show was named after its star and lead character.
-Sandy Duncan was named as Harper's replacement, and Taylor felt that to ensure the continued success of the show, that he would leave Days in order expand his sitcom role.
+Sandy Duncan was named as Harper's replacement, and Taylor felt that, to ensure the continued success of the show, he would leave Days in order expand his sitcom role.
 Seeing this as a foothold to a lasting role in primetime, Taylor only thought it appropriate that the Michael Hogan character would be home more often for his family, both in the wake of his wife's death and in order to help his sister (Duncan) settle into the household.
-The series was retitled Valerie's Family: The Hogans in September 1987, later becoming The Hogan Family (which all seasons of the show became known as syndication) in June 1988.
+The series was retitled Valerie's Family: The Hogans in September 1987, later becoming The Hogan Family (which all seasons of the show became known as in syndication) in June 1988.

 Meanwhile, Taylor was preparing to make his last appearance as Chris Kositchek on Days.
 In the fall of 1987, after a ten-year run, the character had passed the bar exam and become a lawyer, serving the residents of Salem, if only for a brief period.

 In 1988, Taylor starred opposite Barbara Eden in the made-for-television movie, The Secret Life of Kathy McCormick, and guest starred on series including Diagnosis: Murder, Walker: Texas Ranger, Murder, She Wrote, Matlock, and L.A.
 Law.
 The Hogan Family moved to CBS for its sixth season in 1990, but was canceled by the end of 1990-91 season.
 Taylor followed this with the pilot of the television version of North Dallas Forty.
 He played Jack McKay, Dylan's father, on Beverly Hills, 90210 on and off between 1991 and 1993, with occasional appearances in later seasons.